regisaslewis/adventurers-unite/README.md

 | Mollen | Aldon <br> Exigot <br> Len City <br> Pelta <br> The Villages of Southern Aldon  <br> Vanna's Perch |
 | Rise | Expanse <br> Mouth <br> Shelf |

 Crowded cities can offer a lively, bustling ecosystem of Adventurers, though this may also lead to intense competition for resources.
 The choice of where to begin is up to the Group's Founder.
-With option 5, you can check to see how many Groups, if any, belong to a particular city.
+With option 5, one can gather information about the current Groups belonging to any particular city.

 ![Group by City](images/Group%20by%20City.png)